BushwackStudio/ElasticProbe/readme.txt

 If you have identified a bug or would like to suggest an enhancement, please refer to our [GitHub repo](https://github.com/BushwackStudio/WpProbe).
 We do not provide support here at WordPress.org forums.

-If you are an ElasticPress.io customer, please open a ticket in your account dashboard.
+If you are an WPProbe.com customer, please open a ticket in your account dashboard.
 If you need a custom solution, we also offer [consulting](https://www.elasticpress.io/elasticpress-consulting/).

 = Where do I report security bugs? =

-You can report any security bugs found in the source code of ElasticPress through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/elasticpress).
+You can report any security bugs found in the source code of WPProbe through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/elasticpress).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

-= Is ElasticPress compatible with OpenSearch or Elasticsearch X.Y? =
+= Is WPProbe compatible with OpenSearch or Elasticsearch X.Y? =

-ElasticPress requirements can be found in the [Requirements section](https://github.com/BushwackStudio/WpProbe#requirements) of our GitHub repository.
+WPProbe requirements can be found in the [Requirements section](https://github.com/BushwackStudio/WpProbe#requirements) of our GitHub repository.
 If your solution relies on a different server or version, you may find additional information on our [Compatibility documentation page](https://10up.github.io/ElasticPress/tutorial-compatibility.html).

-= I really like ElasticPress!
+= I really like WPProbe!
 Can I contribute? =

 For sure!
 Feel free to submit ideas or feedback in general to our [GitHub repo](https://github.com/BushwackStudio/WpProbe).
 If you can, also consider sending us [a review](https://wordpress.org/support/plugin/elasticpress/reviews/#new-post).

 == Installation ==
 1. First, you will need to properly [install and configure](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) Elasticsearch.
 2. Activate the plugin in WordPress.
-3. In the ElasticPress settings page, input your Elasticsearch host.
+3. In the WPProbe settings page, input your Elasticsearch host.
 4. Sync your content by clicking the sync icon.
 5. Enjoy!